redux-orm/redux-orm/README.md

 import { createSelector } from 'redux-orm';
 import orm from './orm';

-const dbStateSelector = state => state.db;

 const authorSelector = createSelector(
     orm,
-    // The first input selector should always select the db-state.
-    // Behind the scenes, `createSelector` begins a Redux-ORM session
-    // with the value returned by `dbStateSelector` and passes
-    // that Session instance as an argument instead. dbStateSelector,
     session => {
         return session.Author.all().toModelArray().map(author => {
             /**